 Types of Vishing Techniques

-This method of vishing (voice phishing)involves the creation of fake phone numbers that are difficult to track.
+This method of vishing (voice phishing) attack involves the creation of fake phone numbers that are difficult to track.
 The calls may appear to be from the government, local hospitals, police departments, or other legitimate businesses.

 Caller ID Spoofing